captbaritone/grats/website/docs/06-faq/04-design-principles.md

 ## Internal complexity is okay

 Grats should be willing to take on additional internal complexity if it means being able to do the obviously right thing in more cases.
-Alternatively, features add external complexity or API surface area should be avoided where possible.
+Alternatively, features that add external complexity or API surface area should be avoided where possible.

 ## Incremental improvements